Association of Ontario Midwives Indigenous Self-Identity Statement

 The Indigenous Midwifery (IM) Team at the AOM has drafted the following Indigenous Identity Statement with the intention that this statement will evolve based on the insights and suggestions of Indigenous midwives.

 Demographic information for all members of the AOM is collected to better advance and advocate for midwifery in Ontario.
-All the information we collect is protected under the
+All the information we collect is protected under the Freedom of Information and Protection of Privacy Act.

 The AOM is committed to achieving equity within the midwifery workforce.
 To help us describe existing Indigenous midwifery practice, we ask all members if they are Indigenous, Black, and/or racialized to monitor representation, retention and leadership in Ontario midwifery.
 We aim to align our demographic questionnaire with the existing national Census categories to better advance equity within our membership across other midwifery associations in Canada.